-Americans think GOP health care bill is going to cost them
+Americans think GOP health care bill to repeal Obamacare is going to cost them, Kasier poll found

+Only 8% think the Senate should pass the legislation as is, according to a new poll from the Kaiser Family Foundation.

+About half of respondents think the upper chamber should make either "major" or "minor" changes to it, while 29% say the Senate should not pass the bill.

-Nearly half of consumers say that their cost of health care will be "worse" under the House GOP's American Health Care Act, according to a new poll from the Kaiser Family Foundation.
+One main reason: Nearly half of consumers say that their cost of health care will be "worse" under the House GOP's American Health Care Act, according to the poll.

 That's compared to 16% who think the cost will be "better" and 36% who feel it will be "about the same."